buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

    buildspecs if one of the test matches the executor name.
 The ``--executor`` option is **not filtering tests but only discovering buildspecs**.

-In this example we run all tests that are associated to ``generic.local.python`` executor.
+In this example we run all tests that are associated to ``generic.local.csh`` executor.

-.. command-output:: buildtest build --executor generic.local.python
+.. command-output:: buildtest build --executor generic.local.csh

 ..
 Note:: The ``--executor`` option can be appended to discover tests by multiple executors.